tenbyte/patchme/README.md

 ### Prerequisites

 - Docker (recommended) or Node.js 18+
-- A database (e.g. SQLite, PostgreSQL – default: SQLite)
+- A mariadb / mysql database

 ### Quickstart with Docker